 - Provide enough information for us to evaluate your submission relative to others.
 To aid the evaluation, you may include additional relevant information in section 3C of the submission form.

 - Be attractive to conference attendees and help them to select the sessions most valuable to them, given their interests and level of maturity of their architecture experience.

 Based on previous conference feedback and programme assessments, here are some tips to help you maximise your chances of being selected.

-- Demonstrate real-world achievements, showing examples of BPM content if possible, and describing outcomes from applying it.
+- Demonstrate real-world achievements, showing examples of EA content if possible, and describing outcomes from applying it.

 - Push the envelope.
 Aim to stretch the audience with fresh insights and the benefit of your own experience.
 Or present a topic that would fully engage people at the CIO level.

 - Ensure that your presentation is really relevant to this conference.
-If your talk majors on a specialised topic, you should position it clearly in an overall BPM context.
+If your talk majors on a specialised topic, you should position it clearly in an overall enterprise architecture context.

 - Pitching specific products

 - Trying to cover too much ground in the time available.